3D Printing at Cannon Library (NEW)

 • 3D printing at the library is currently free

 • A staff member will train individuals age 15 and older on how to use the 3D printers and software.
-Training is one on one with a staff member for certification.
-(More than one person can be trained at once as well.)
+Training is held once a month in the middle of the month available for walk-in training.(check event calender for date and times.)
+One on one training with a staff member for certification is also available if the monthly class can not be attended.

 • Patrons trained to use the 3D printers may print 10 hours a week resetting the time every Monday.
 Patrons wanting to print more than 10 hours per week will need to provide their own MakerBot PLA Filament that is approved by a staff member.